Ira Gessel: Gessel's lattice path conjecture

-Gessel has made significant contributions to an area in combinatorics known as lattice walks, which usually take place on the integer lattice, and are sometimes confined to the upper right quadrant.
+Gessel has made significant contributions to an area in combinatorics known as lattice walks, which usually take place on the integer lattice and are sometimes confined to the upper right quadrant.
 An excursion is a lattice walk which starts at the origin and returns to the origin.
 A lattice excursion in the upper right quadrant with four possible steps, up, down, northeast, and southwest, is now known as a Gessel excursion.

 By 2001 Gessel had noted empirically, and conjectured, that the number of Gessel excursions with 2n steps admit a simple hypergeometric closed form.
 This closed form counting function equation became known as Gessel's lattice path conjecture.
 A computer aided proof of Gessel's conjecture by Manuel Kauers, Christoph Koutschan, and Doron Zeilberger, was published in 2009.

-The 2022 David P. Robbins Prize of the American Mathematical Society will be awarded to Alin Bostan, Irina Kurkova, and Kilian Raschel, for their 2017 paper “A human proof of Gessel's lattice path conjecture.”
+The 2022 David P. Robbins Prize of the American Mathematical Society was awarded to Alin Bostan, Irina Kurkova, and Kilian Raschel, for their 2017 paper "A human proof of Gessel's lattice path conjecture."